A Quantum-Memory-Free Quantum Secure Direct Communication Protocol Based on Privacy Amplification of Coded Sequences: System Model and Protocol

-The focus of this paper is on designing tools to analyze the extractable key length across blocks.
+The focus of the present paper is on designing tools to analyze the extractable key length across blocks.
 Since the channel varies across blocks, there may be no closed-form expression for the capacity, and characterizing the corresponding capacity is not our interest.